Dallas Cowboys vs. New York Giants NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - These two squads surrender a combined 45.9 points per game, 1.4 more than this contest's over/under.

-- The Cowboys and their opponents have scored an average of 51.4 points per game in 2021, 6.9 more than Sunday's total.
+- Cowboys games this season feature an average total of 51.4 points, a number 6.9 points higher than Sunday's over/under.

 - The 44.5-point over/under for this game is 1.3 points below the 45.8 points per game average total in Giants games this season.